compose-spec/compose-spec/05-services.md

 ### domainname

-`domainname` declares a custom domain name to use for the service container. must be a valid RFC 1123 hostname.
+`domainname` declares a custom domain name to use for the service container.
+It must be a valid RFC 1123 hostname.

 ### entrypoint

 `entrypoint` declares the default entrypoint for the service container.
-This will override the `ENTRYPOINT` instruction from the service's Dockerfile.
+This overrided the `ENTRYPOINT` instruction from the service's Dockerfile.

-If `entrypoint` is non-null, Compose also ignores any default command from the image (i.e. `CMD` instruction in Dockerfile).
+If `entrypoint` is non-null, Compose ignores any default command from the image (i.e. the `CMD` instruction in Dockerfile).

-See also: [`command`](#command) to set or override the default command to be executed by the entrypoint process.
+See also [`command`](#command) to set or override the default command to be executed by the entrypoint process.

 In its short-form, the value can be defined as a string:
 ```yml
 entrypoint: /code/entrypoint.sh
 ```

-Alternatively, the value can also be a list, in a manner similar to [Dockerfile](https://docs.docker.com/engine/reference/builder/#cmd):
+Alternatively, the value can also be a list, in a manner similar to the [Dockerfile](https://docs.docker.com/engine/reference/builder/#cmd):

 ```yml